top of page

 Children are never left unattended on the changing mat or in the toilet area.
 Staff ensure they have all necessary equipment ready before beginning any intimate care routine.
 Where a child is being supported with toilet training, we work closely with parents to develop a consistent, developmentally appropriate approach that meets the child’s individual needs.
 Staff offer encouragement and reassurance throughout the toilet training process, recognising that it is a sensitive time for both children and families.

 Only staff with an up-to-date enhanced DBS check are permitted to undertake nappy changes or intimate care.
-All staff receive training in appropriate hygiene procedures, infection control, and respectful handling of intimate care through their induction.
+All staff receive training in appropriate hygiene procedures, infection control, and respectful handling of intimate care through their induction and competency assessments.
 Newly appointed staff are thoroughly inducted into all relevant nursery procedures before carrying out any personal care tasks.
+Staff are made aware of safer working practice and professional boundaries at all times.
 Students or apprentices may only support nappy changing under the close supervision of a qualified member of staff, and pregnant staff will only undertake these duties following a full risk assessment.
+Reasonable adjustments will be made for staff where required.

 To maintain high standards of practice and safety, we carry out regular observations of nappy changing routines as part of staff supervision.
 This allows us to identify good practice, offer support, and address any areas requiring improvement.
 Risk assessments are reviewed regularly to ensure the safety of both staff and children.
 We operate a clear whistleblowing procedure to ensure staff can raise any concerns about practice without fear, and any such concerns are taken seriously and investigated in line with our safeguarding policy.

 We understand that intimate care may be a concern for parents or carers, and we welcome discussions around specific needs or routines.
 Where a child requires particular support with toileting or personal care due to a medical or developmental condition, we will meet with parents to develop an individual care plan.
+This may include advice from health professionals, additional staff training or specialist equipment.
+Care plans are reviewed regularly and shared with all relevant staff.
 This plan may include additional staff training or resources to ensure we meet the child’s needs confidently and safely.

 This policy reflects our commitment to upholding children’s rights, maintaining hygiene and safety, and providing a calm, caring and respectful environment for every child.
 We believe that by approaching intimate care with sensitivity and professionalism, we can support children’s wellbeing, independence, and trust in the adults who care for them.